 buyer’s agent gives keys of new home to clients - how to negotiate house price

 Negotiating for the best price is one of the critical duties of a buyer’s agent.
-Of course, there’s more to the job than knowing how to negotiate house prices.
-However, you can show your worth as an agent when you help your buyer get the best deal possible.
+Of course, there’s more to the job than negotiating house prices.
+It’s critical that you learn real estate negotiation strategies in order to get the best deal for your client in terms of price — as well as other considerations that are important to your buyer.

-Here’s a quick guide to buyers agent negotiation strategies.
-We’ll also discuss what items are negotiable during a home sale and how the negotiation process works from a buyer’s perspective.
+Here’s a quick guide to buyer’s agent negotiation strategies.
+We’ll discuss what items are negotiable during a home sale and how the negotiation process works from a buyer’s perspective.

 What Is Negotiable When Buying a House?